Students' Research Ethics

 According to this policy, all students enrolled in programs or courses at the Department of Peace and Conflict Research, who wish to collect data from human research subjects are required to apply for ethical review.
 More information about the ethical review process is found in the Policy document.

-The department offers a 5 credit course in Research Ethics to programme students.
-More information about this course, including a comprehensive reading list can be accessed here.
+The department offers a 7.5 credit course in Research Ethics to programme students.
+Learn more about the course in Research Ethics, including a comprehensive reading list (pdf).

 Ethics Committee for Student Work

 Starting in the spring term 2020, the process related to applications for ethics approval can be delegated to the Ethics Committee for Student Work.
 The committee was formed by the Board on 3 December 2019.
 The committee is led by the Director of Studies, who recruits an additional 2-3 faculty members to the group on a rotating basis.
 The committee will accept applications for ethical review as outlined in the course guide for each thesis course.
 For example, during the master thesis course, there will be four submission opportunities per year.
-The committee will accept applications outside these submission deadlines, or developed without the support of a supervisor, only in exceptional cases.
+The committee will accept applications outside these submission deadlines only in exceptional cases.

 Contact information: Erika Forsberg, Director of Studies: firstname.lastname@example.org